cj-hilder/ble-hr-tool/README.md

 Clinical assessment is always preferable.
 The RHR + 15 starting point is a conservative, accessible alternative that errs on the side of caution rather than maximising activity.

-Success will appear as gradually shorter lag and recovery periods, fewer resets, and more time in the active state — all at a *fixed* threshold.
+Improvements in HR regulation typically appear as gradually shorter lag and recovery periods, fewer resets, and more time in the active state — all at a *fixed* threshold.

 Once recovery lag times have become consistently short — typically less than 6 seconds — this is consistent with patterns sometimes observed in well-regulated autonomic function.
-However, if you continue to get symptoms of PEM then continue to use the app for threshold-based pacing.
+However, if you continue to get symptoms of PEM you may wish to continue to use the app for threshold-based pacing.

 ### If you do not have PEM or chronic fatigue

-Your active threshold is a **progressive target**.
-The goal is to raise it carefully over time as the ANS demonstrates it can handle the current level.
+Your active threshold can function as a **progressive target** — one that you raise gradually over time as HR regulation patterns improve, in consultation with your healthcare provider.

 **The Buffalo Protocol — and why it needs adaptation**